 Identity, presence and cinematographic thought

 All of these images vindicate the filmmakers’ female status through their respective cinematographic reflections.
-Duras destroys the rules of the classical narrative to realise a female film enunciation using her own voice, which offers her own topics and reaffirms herself as a creator; Akerman experiments with filmic self-absorption and seeks an essential image that must overcome the identity conflict in the face of maternal alterity, and which it is materialized through the dialectics absence-presence both in the image and in the cinematic image and sound; Varda produces a self-portrait of multipresence as a result of her need to look at the other, a work that is born from the intermedial hybridization of all the artistic practices.
+Duras destroys the rules of the classical narrative to realise a female filmic enunciation using her own voice, which offers her own topics and reaffirms herself as a creator; Akerman experiments with filmic self-absorption and seeks an essential image that must overcome the identity conflict in the face of maternal alterity, and which it is materialized through the dialectic absence-presence it is materialized through the dialectic absence-presence both in the cinematic image and sound; Varda produces a self-portrait of multipresence as a result of her need to look at the other, a work that is born from the intermedial hybridization of all the artistic practices.
 Creating, looking into oneself and looking at the other as self-portraiting gestures of feminist vindication.

-Marguerite Duras, Chantal Akerman, Agnès Varda, self-portrait, cinematic gaze, first-person enunciation, identity and otherness, presence and absence.
+Marguerite Duras, Chantal Akerman, Agnès Varda, self-portrait, filmic gaze, first-person enunciation, identity and alterity, presence and absence.

 BARKER, Jennifer M. (2003).
 The feminine side of New York: travelogue, autobiography and architecture in ‘News from home’.
 FOSTER, Gwendolyn Audrey (ed.), Identity and memory.
 The Films of Chantal Akerman (pp. 41-58).
 Illinois: Southern Illinois Univesity Press.